JsAppNinja/puppeteer-googlemap-scrapping/ReadMe.md

 ### Frameworks

 Node.js, puppeteer
-developed for the testing project
+developed for testing a solution for another project.